How to Get From Tokyo to Kamakura

 Kamakura Station Exits

 If you take the train to Kamakura Station from Tokyo, you can exit either the East or the West exits.
-In my book, you can find recommendations for both the East Exit and then the West Exit of Kamakura Station.
+Both are ripe for exploration.
+The East Exit takes you to the main shopping street and Tsuruoka Hachimangu temple.